robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 <span class="citeproc-not-found" data-reference-id="Cater_2015">**???**</span>;
 D. R. Farine 2015).
-Furthermore, it is a common trope that individuals must be associating to interact, and many studies therefore assume that proximity is proxy for interacting (Farine, 2015).
+Furthermore, it is a common trope that individuals must be associating to interact, and many studies therefore assume that proximity is proxy for interacting (D. R. Farine 2015).
 For instance, baboons need to be in proximity in order to groom each other.
-However, animals have certain interactions that do not require proximity such as long-distance vocalization and olfactory signals (Carter, Lee, and Marshall 2015) With the advancement of biologging technology, we have the ability to record social interactions that do not require proximity, particularly long-distance communication networks with devices like microphone arrays (Snijders & Naguib, 2017).
+However, animals have certain interactions that do not require proximity such as long-distance vocalization and olfactory signals (Carter, Lee, and Marshall 2015) With the advancement of biologging technology, we have the ability to record social interactions that do not require proximity, particularly long-distance communication networks with devices like microphone arrays \[Snijders\_2017\].
 These varying social scales can have different fitness repercussions for individuals.
-Rhesus macaques (*Macaca mulatta*) had higher survivorship when they had fewer but stronger, more stable social associates and grooming partners rather than simply more associates (Ellis, Snyder-Mackler, Ruiz-Lambides, Platt, & Brent, 2019).
+Rhesus macaques (*Macaca mulatta*) had higher survivorship when they had fewer but stronger, more stable social associates and grooming partners rather than simply more associates \[Ellis\_2019\].
 This finding highlights that different qualities of social scales have lasting consequences.

 Temporal scale is also important for understanding the repercussions of social phenotypes.
-For instance, social phenotypes can change over ontogeny in ways that can affect fitness (Berger et al., 2015; Brent et al., 2017).
+For instance, social phenotypes can change over ontogeny in ways that can affect fitness
+(<span class="citeproc-not-found" data-reference-id="Berger_2015">**???**</span>).
 Thus, it is critical to carefully consider the temporal scale that is meaningful for the proposed hypotheses.
-Further complicating the issue of selecting suitable time scales across ontogeny, individuals progress through development at different rates (Tarka, Guenther, Niemelä, Nakagawa, & Noble, 2018).
+Further complicating the issue of selecting suitable time scales across ontogeny, individuals progress through development at different rates (Tarka et al. 2018).
 This variation can make defining appropriate temporal scales for testing the fitness implications of an individual’s social phenotype over different stages of ontogeny even more difficult when they vary by individual.
-However, considering fine temporal scales provide insight across developmental stages that may otherwise be missed (Turner, Bills, & Holekamp, 2018).
+However, considering fine temporal scales provide insight across developmental stages that may otherwise be missed (<span class="citeproc-not-found" data-reference-id="Turner_2018">**???**</span>).

 Multilayer networks provide unique opportunities and challenges, linking these various scales, for understanding the social phenotypes and